 To qualify, you must meet the following criteria:

-- Be a current or former foster youth who was a ward of the court, living in foster care, for at least one day between the ages of 16 and 18.
+- Be a current or former foster youth who was a dependent or ward of the court, living a in out-of-home foster care placement, between the ages of 16 and 18.

 Pursuant to Assembly Bill 2506, starting with the 2017-18 award year, you can only receive your Chafee Grant if you attend a school that is either of the following: